fonsp/ObservablePlotExperiment.jl/README.md

 > <img src="https://unpkg.com/ionicons@7.1.0/dist/svg/list-outline.svg" width="20" align="top"> Tip: use the table of contents button in the top right of this README to navigate!

 Fast exploratory plotting – Julia wrapper for the [Observable Plot](https://observablehq.com/plot/) library.
 This is a package for high-performance browser-based exploratory plotting in Julia.
 It installs super fast (<5 secs precompile).

-The Observable library is amazing and the combination with Julia through HypertextLiteral.jl works crazy well!
+It works in Pluto, and possibly also Jupyter, VS Code, etc.

+> This is an experiment from January 2025 to wrap the amazing Observable library in Julia through HypertextLiteral.jl.
+I think the result is really good, the combination works very well!
+Give it a try, and feel free to contribute and continue the project if you like it!

 # How to use

-The aim of the library is to have API that is super close to the original [Observable Plot](https://observablehq.com/plot/) library. **Check out [their documentation](https://observablehq.com/plot/features/marks).**
+The aim of the library is to have API that is super close to the original [Observable Plot](https://observablehq.com/plot/) library. **Check out [their documentation](https://observablehq.com/plot/features/marks).** Not everything from the original library is implemented yet, so feel free to dig in and add more features if you need them!

+### Translating API
+The API is very similar to the original Observable Plot library, but there are some differences.
+You essentially need to **translate** the original API to ObservablePlotExperiment.jl syntax.

 # Some examples
 A few examples